-After several customers complained about the overly revealing nature of Lulu’s signature black Luon yoga pant, the company was forced to recall 17% of its bottoms and remove the remaining inventory of the product from their stores.
+After several customers complained about the overly revealing nature of Lulu’s signature black Luon yoga pants, the company was forced to recall 17% of its bottoms and remove the remaining inventory of the product from their stores.
 The recall will cost the company an estimated 67-million dollars this year alone.

-“The ingredients, weight and longevity qualities of the pants remain the same but the coverage does not, resulting in a level of sheerness in some of our women’s black Luon bottoms that falls short of our very high standards,” the company said in a statement shortly after the recall.
+“The ingredients, weight and longevity qualities of the pants remain the same but the coverage does not, resulting in a level of sheerness in some of our women’s black Luon bottoms that fall short of our very high standards,” the company said in a statement shortly after the recall.